ViperSLM/docker-mingw-w64/README.md

 Builds [mingw-w64][] toolchain in docker for targeting 64-bit Windows from Ubuntu 20.04.

-This docker image will contain following software built from source:
+This docker image contains the following software built from source:

 * [pkg-config][] v0.29.2
 * [cmake][] v3.19.2